Softala-MLOPS/Security/Guide to endpoints and ingress.md

 ## Ingress rules

 Here are some of the rules used in this project.
-See also online [NGINX Ingress Controller documentation](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/basic-configuration/) for up to date details and more instructions on it's usage.
+See also the community [Ingress-NGINX documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/) for up-to-date details and more instructions on its usage.
+These annotations (`nginx.ingress.kubernetes.io/...`) correspond to the Kubernetes ingress-nginx controller.

 - Pattern: `/service(/|$)(.*)`
   - `/service` is the base prefix.